Credit Coaching

 Common credit beliefs—fact or fiction

-From how your business is structured to how your phone number is listed online, small details impact your ability to get approved.
-PRIME’s credit building program checks it all—and helps you fix what’s holding you back.
+From how your business is structured to how your phone number is listed online, small details can influence how lenders evaluate your business.
+PRIME’s credit building program reviews key factors and helps you identify areas that may need attention.

-By the time you need financing, it’s often too late to build the credit profile lenders are looking for.
-Starting early means you’ll be ready when opportunity knocks—or when cash flow gets tight.
+By the time you need financing, it can be more difficult to build the credit profile lenders are looking for.
+Starting early can help you be better prepared when opportunity knocks—or when cash flow gets tight.

-Strong business credit means you can separate your finances, protect your personal score, and access larger credit lines—all in your business’s name.
+Strong business credit can help separate personal and business finances, support protection of your personal credit, and expand the types of credit options available in your business’s name.

-Even as a solopreneur or side hustler, business credit can help you scale faster, qualify for better terms, and grow with less personal risk.
+Even as a solopreneur or side hustler, business credit can support business growth, help prepare you for financing opportunities, and reduce reliance on personal credit.

 We encourage you to be prepared with questions when you show up to your consultation!
 Here are a few ideas to get you started.

 Business credit is a financial profile separate from personal credit, used by lenders to assess the creditworthiness of your business.
-It’s important because it helps secure financing, favorable loan terms, and better vendor relationships.
+It's important because it can support access to financing opportunities, influence loan terms, and strengthen vendor relationships.

-It typically takes 3 to 6 months to establish a basic business credit profile—longer if you're not actively using credit or reporting to the right bureaus.
+It can take several months to establish a basic business credit profile—longer if you're not actively using credit or reporting to the right bureaus.
 Consistency is key: the more you build and maintain good habits, the stronger your profile becomes over time.

 Start by forming a legal business entity (like an LLC), getting an EIN from the IRS, and opening a business bank account.
 Then, apply for credit with vendors that report to commercial credit bureaus and pay those accounts on time.
-Over time, these actions establish your business’s creditworthiness.
+Over time, these actions can help build your business's credit profile.

 Not usually.
 Business credit is tied to your business’s EIN, not your Social Security number.
-As long as you’re using credit accounts that report to business bureaus—and not personally guaranteeing them—your personal credit should remain separate.
+As long as you’re using credit accounts that report to business bureaus—and not personally guaranteeing them—your personal credit typically remains separate.

-Good business credit can unlock higher funding limits, better loan terms, and lower interest rates.
-It also helps separate your personal and business finances, increases your company’s credibility, and may even improve chances of landing contracts, leases, or vendor accounts.
+Good business credit can support access to a wider range of financing options and influence loan terms and interest rates.
+It also helps separate your personal and business finances, enhance your company's credibility, and may even improve eligibility for contracts, leases, or vendor accounts.

 Late payments, maxed-out credit lines, legal filings (like liens or bankruptcies), and inactivity can all negatively impact your score.
-It’s also important to make sure your business information is accurate and consistent across all credit bureaus—discrepancies can raise red flags.
+It's also important to make sure your business information is accurate and consistent across all credit bureaus, as discrepancies may affect how your business is evaluated.

 Your plug-and-play business back office.